A Power BI Technique Mined from the Power Pivot Archives

 - and FilterExpression is Periods[Year]=MAX(Periods[Year])-1

 - FILTER() steps through the TableToFilter one row at a time.

 - And for each row, it evaluates the FilterExpression.
 If the expression evaluates to true, the row is “kept.”
 If not, it is filtered out.

 - Because FILTER() goes one row at a time, it can be quite slow if you use it against a large table.
-When I say “large” that is of course subjective.
-A few thousand rows is fine in my experience.
+When I say “large” that is, of course, subjective.
+A few thousand rows are fine in my experience.
 A million is not.
 Do not use FILTER() against your fact table.

 - The FilterExpression typically takes the form of Table[Column] = <expression>

 - The comparison operator doesn’t have to be “=.”
 It can also be <, >, <=, >=, <>

 - The expression on the right-hand side of FilterExpression can be “rich.”
 This is VERY useful.
 In a simple CALCULATE, the right side of each filter expression has to be simple, like a literal number (9) or a string (“Standard”).
 The fact that FILTER() allows for rich expressions here is one of the most common reasons I use FILTER().

 - The Table[Column] in the filter expression is a column in the TableToFilter.
 If you are filtering the Periods table, it makes sense that you are testing some property of each row in Periods.
 I can’t think of a sensible reason to use a column here that is NOT from TableToFilter.
 (Insert “boot signal” here, maybe the Italians can address this).

 - FILTER() ignores everything else going on in your formula and acts completely on its own.